Stanford Executive Program, Stanford Graduate School of Business, 2016

 I am the Michael J Crouch Chair for Innovation at UNSW where I collaborate to grow entrepreneurship and accelerate innovative thinking in Australia.
 Micheal Crouch was an inspiring Australian entrepreneur and business leader.
 He was a visionary and extraordinarily generous benefactor.
 In 2017 Michael Crouch was appointed Companion of the Order of Australia (AC) for eminent service to the community through philanthropic contributions to youth, cultural, medical research and health care organisations, to business in the areas of manufacturing and international trade, and as a supporter of innovation and higher education.

-Prior to taking up this exciting role I spent 18 years as founder and director of the Innovation and Enterprise Research Lab (The Magic Lab), Australian Artificial Intelligence Institute at UTS.
-The Magic Lab was a pioneer with unique transdisciplinary capabilities in key areas of innovation and enterprise.
-It specialised in technology-enabled innovation and build solutions using AI, Design Thinking, Experimentation, and Analytics.
-Our industry and government partners included South Western Sydney Local Health District, IBM, Google, Disrupt, Linkedin, bigtincan, Willow Garage (now Savioke), Amazon, Visual Risk, CBA, Denmark's National Bank, Samsung, Sony, and Softbank.
+I have pioneered unique transdisciplinary approaches in AI, innovation, venture, cognitive science, computer science, robotics, and human-AI collaboration.
+I have led 12 research teams to international competitions and world championships.
+I have led numerous projects technology-enabled innovation and built solutions using AI, Design Thinking, Experimentation, and Analytics.
+Our industry and government partners included Roche, EY, South Western Sydney Local Health District, IBM, Google, Disrupt, Linkedin, bigtincan, Willow Garage (now Savioke), Amazon, Visual Risk, Commonwealth Bank of Australia, Denmark's National Bank, Samsung, Sony, and Softbank.

 Pauli Fellowship, Austrian Ministry of Science and Research, 2008